jtwalters25/linkedupproject/README.md

 How it works.
 1. Log in with linkedin
-2. Confirm location
-3. Click on principle interest
-4. Gets data with similar topic, location and populates upcoming meet ups click to join a meet up anonymously or not.
+2. Gets data with similar topic, location and populates upcoming meet ups click to join a meet up.
+3.